CorentinBey/MLFD-project/README.md

 ## 🚨 Important: Modify File Paths

 Before running the scripts, **make sure to adjust the following file paths** to match your own system:
+- In 'INVERSE_UPDATED.pkl', 'path_pkl': Path to the pickle file
 - `hov_path4`: Path to the `.tsv` flight data file.
 - `folder`: Folder containing the RPM `.csv` files for the propellers.